reeseovine/dotfiles-old/README.md

 ### Sublime Text 3
 *Symlinked as ~/.config/sublime-text-3/Packages/User*

 I'm trying out Sublime Text for a bit and so far it seems incredibly smooth and snappy.
 I was an avid Atom user until it started becoming slow and unresponsive most of the time.
-I also tried VSCodium, but ultimately I wanted to move away from Electron when I have the choice.
+I also tried VSCodium, but ultimately I want to move away from Electron-based apps when I have the choice.

 I'll keep the Atom section below for now, but in the future I may move it (and some other old stuff) to an `archive` branch.

 ### Electron apps
-Electron-based applications are nice because they use CSS to change how they look.
-Many of them support user stylesheets (and maybe even transparency) out of the box, but others need to be modified a little.
+Electron-based applications can be nice because they use CSS to change how they look.
+Many of them support user stylesheets (and maybe even transparency) already but others need to be modified a little.

 #### [Atom](atom)
 *Symlinked as ~/.atom*